Lorelei DeCora: Early life

 Lorelei DeCora was born on the Winnebago Reservation in the state of Nebraska.
-She is an enrolled member of the Winnebago tribe (in the Thunder Bird Clan) and a descendant of the Minnecojou Lakota Sioux through her mother.
+She is an enrolled citizen of the Winnebago Tribe of Nebraska (Thunderbird Clan) and a descendant of the Minnecojou Lakota through her mother.
 Her great-grandmother was a survivor of the Wounded Knee Massacre at the Wounded Knee Creek.

 Personal life

 In 1981, Lorelei received an associate degree in nursing from the University of South Dakota and a bachelor's degree in nursing from South Dakota State University in 1986.
 Lorelei would also have three daughters before divorcing her husband, Theodore "Ted" Means.

 Activism

 Lorelei became involved in the Red Power Movement at a relatively early age in her life.
 Lorelei was enrolled at a Catholic grade school on the Winnebago Reservation in Nebraska, where she resisted numerous endeavors undertaken by school officials to cut her ties to her American Indian cultural traditions.
 In high school, her family protested against a history book, entitled Hawkeye Tales, that was being used by Sioux City public school officials to educate children despite its graphically negative and racist portrayal of American Indians.
 Their protest led to the book being removed from the curriculum in the Iowa public school system.